Here’s a question: Do your residents have renters insurance? If you can’t answer that question, it’s time to do some investigating.

 Personal property coverage (also known as property damage coverage) will protect against theft of or damage to your residents’ personal possessions within their unit.
 If an electrical surge shorts out their coffee maker, it’s covered.
-If a thief makes off with their grandmother’s jewelry, that’s covered, too.
+If a thief makes off with their expensive jewelry, that’s covered, too.

 In some cases, personal property insurance will cover other people’s property that’s damaged or stolen within the apartment.
 So, if that power surge damages a guest’s smartphone or laptop, that’s covered, too.

-According to State Farm, most policies will cover damage caused by theft, leaks, snow, freezing, smoke, falling objects, and vandalism, among others.
+According to State Farm, most policies will cover damage caused by theft, water damage from leaks, snow, freezing, smoke, falling objects, and vandalism, among others.

-Depending on where you live, some companies will let you add on earthquake or sewer/drain backup insurance to your policy, as well.
+Depending on where you live, some companies will let you add on natural disaster, earthquake or sewer/drain backup insurance to your policy, as well.

 What personal property coverage insurance policies won’t assist with, no matter where you live, is damage caused by floods.
 If you live in a flood-prone area, you can look into flood insurance from a private company, or go through the National Flood Insurance Program, provided by FEMA.

-Liability insurance covers unintentional injuries or other harm done to someone in or near a resident’s unit.
+Liability protection insurance covers unintentional injuries or other harm done to someone in or near a resident’s unit.
 If a visitor trips on the stairs and hurts themselves, they could sue the resident for damages.
 Liability insurance will pay for that and can even cover any medical bills incurred.

 Now, we say ‘unintentional’ because it won’t cover harm that your resident inflicts intentionally (not that any of your residents would do such a thing).
 Some policies, however, will cover intentional harm done by children under the age of 13.

 Finally, renters insurance can cover cost-of-living expenses if your resident needs to move out.
-If, say, lightning strikes your complex and starts a fire, your residents are covered for things like temporary relocation and related expenses.
+If, say, lightning strikes your rental property and starts a fire, your residents are covered for things like temporary relocation and additional living expenses.

 Plus, if they’re covered while you clean up the damage, they’re more likely to come back when you’re done.